Skip to main contentSkip to search

 How is interim funding different from core clinical funding?

 Core Clinical Services funding is needs-based ($6,600-$65,000/year) and must be used with OAP-approved service providers for specific therapies.
-Interim funding (Childhood Budget) is income-based ($5,000-$35,000/year) and offers more flexibility in purchasing eligible services and equipment.
+Interim funding (Childhood Budget) is a one-time income-based payment ($5,500 for ages 6-17; up to $22,000 for ages 0-5) and offers more flexibility in purchasing eligible services and equipment.
 Interim funding is temporary until core clinical services become available.

 Does family income affect interim funding eligibility?

 Yes.
 Unlike core clinical services which are needs-based but not income-tested, interim funding (Childhood Budget) is income-tested.
-Lower-income families receive higher amounts up to $35,000, while higher-income families may receive reduced amounts or no interim funding at all.
+Lower-income families with younger children (0-5) receive the full one-time amount of up to $22,000; families with older children (6-17) receive up to $5,500.
+Higher-income families may receive reduced amounts or no interim funding at all.

 How many children receive interim funding in Ontario?